Japanese Earth Friendly studio by a Certified Kimono Consultant, Kimono Model/Photographer, Edo Tsumami Kanzashi Artisan, and Shinto Priestess.

-In the same year, she became a professional Edo Tsumami Kanzashi artisan through intensive training by a designated master Kazuyo Hozumi, the one of only few designated Edo Tsumami Kanzashi artisans in Japan.
+In the same year, she became a professional Edo Tsumami Kanzashi artisan through intensive training by a designated master Kazuyo Hozumi sensei, the one of only few designated Edo Tsumami Kanzashi artisans in Japan.
 As a successor to preserve this disappearing traditional handicraft, she creates both traditional and modern designed Tsumami Kanzashi, including custom orders.
-Her beautiful creations can be purchased online at .
-She occasionally participates Arts&craft shows.
+Her beautiful creations can be purchased online at http://atelierkanawa.com.
+She also occasionally participates Arts&craft shows.

 She has offered monthly classes/workshops at many venues such as Japan-America Society of Washington D.C. and Carrol County Arts Council, annually workshop at many Anime conventions.
 She currently accepts private students only.

 In early 2013, she founded Washington D.C.
 Kimono Club.
 The Club welcomes her Kimonos students who loves/sincerely respect Kimono, Japanese seasonal culture, traditional Japanese custom/manners, and Kimono decorum.
 Members receive the opportunities to model at her Kimono fashion shows/dressing demonstrations, participate in Japanese seasonal cultural events in Kimono, and attend Washington D.C.
 Kimono Club’s special workshops.